Published By Faith Stewart at September 2nd, 2018

 Another alternative is to operate under a DBA (Doing Business As).
 It provides the separation needed but does not offer any personal protection.

 If you are extremely small or just starting out, this may seem unnecessary until you grow or become more established.
 But it is best to do this from the beginning if possible, however.
-Having a separate business banking account not only makes it easier to keep up with and report business finances, both income and expenses, but it also further separates your business from your personal finances.
+Having a separate business banking account makes it easier to keep up with and report business finances, both income and expenses.
+It also further separates your business from your personal finances.

 That separation is imperative to building business credit fast, and it helps at tax time as well.

 They don’t have to, and a lot of them don’t.
 If you have vendors that do, keep them.
 If they do not, ask them if they will.
 Some are happy to do it.
 Try to replace those vendors that do not and will not report on time payments to the credit agencies.
 CreditSuite.com has a list of vendors that report here.

 It may not be possible in some cases, but the more vendors you have reporting, the better.